bottiger/trollme.sh/README.md

 curl -s https://get.trollme.sh | sh -s -- "A friend"
 ```

+## Troll.sh

+The main script is called `troll.sh` and located in `~/.local/share/troll.sh/`.
+The script will be executed every time a new shell is opened and maybe execute one of the troll-scripts.
+If it does it will select a valid script at random and run it.

+Whether a script is considered valid depends on how long `troll.sh` has been installed on the victims computer.
+Each troll-script is prefixed by a number which defines after how many days it will become active.
+Scripts starting with `00_` will be active from day 1 and scripts starting with `05_` will be dormant untill the installation is 5 days old.

+Scripts which are active from day one should be more subtle than scripts which are activated later on.

+### Debugging

+You can enable debugging output from `troll.sh` by setting the environment variable `TROLLMESH_DEBUG=true`

 ## Removal

 Don't worry, everything is easy to remove.
 The script comes with an uninstall script that will clean up all the installed joke scripts.